ausaccessfed/shibboleth-idp-installer/upgradefromv2/upgrading-maintenance.md

 ---

 #Upgrading and Maintenance [![](https://raw.githubusercontent.com/ausaccessfed/shibboleth-idp-installer/gh-pages/images/youtube.png)](#)
+Now that you are at version 3 of the Shibboleth IdP maintaining it should be much simpler.

+You have run the ***upgrade_idp.sh*** script numerous time through the migration.
+This has run Ansible over the same configuration base with the changes you have made to the assets area.
+The script can also be run in upgrade mode.
+In this mode it updates the configuration base.
+This will be all of the changes we have made such as upgrading the IdP or Jetty versions, add new features, etc. It will continue to apply your changes.

+We will notify you via the idp-installer@aaf.edu.au email group of these changes.
 ###Joining the mailing list
 The email group ***idp-installer@aaf.edu.au*** has been created which we encourage you to join.